-- It can cause you a lot of stress to not be able to upload files to iCloud from Mac, but we have the solution in this guide.
+- It can cause you a lot of stress to not be able to upload files to iCloud from Mac.

 - If you want access to more practical Mac guides, check out our Mac Fix Hub.